nfroidure/nfroidure.github.io/README.md

 ```

-## Licence
+## License
-The assets, graphics, illustratiosn and text contents are copyright myself.
+The assets, graphics, illustrations and text contents are © myself.
 The
- code is licenced under the MIT licence.
+ code is licensed under the MIT license.